sqwxl/tic-tac-toe/README.md

 [Play here](https://nilueps.github.io/tic-tac-toe/)

-A simple game of tic-tac-toe including a ["perfect"](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy) AI 🤖 that I dare you to beat as ⭕
+A simple game of tic-tac-toe including a ["perfect"](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy) AI 🤖

 Written in Typescript with React and Bootstrap